About the project

 The Consul Democracy Foundation was founded in 2019 to take over the role that the Madrid municipality had played up until that point: to develop and maintain the software on the one hand, and strengthen and assist the global community of users on the other.

-The Foundation consists of a small operational team, consisting of a director and a network manager, and a three-person board.
-The Consul Democracy Foundation has its official seat in the Netherlands.
+The Foundation consists of a small operational team with a director and a network manager, and a three-person board.
+It has its official seat in the Netherlands.

 Our partners

-Not only users make up our vibrant community.
+Not only users make up the CONSUL DEMOCRACY community.
 We actively work with:

 Software developers

-More than 150 software developers worldwide that have contributed to the CONSUL DEMOCRACY main code.
+More than 150 software developers worldwide have contributed to the CONSUL DEMOCRACY main code.

 Local partners